Surface grit is at the heart of the recent investigations – one of which has led to a full delisting from the Approved Paddle List.

 Facolos' status is listed as "Removed from USAP Approved List" (the Elite X is Gabe Tardio's current gamer, for anyone keeping track at home, though UPA-A enforces different grit standards than USAP) while Speedup and Proton are both "Under Investigation."

-It's unclear exactly what USAP's compliance process is these days, but historically their protocol entailed randomly purchasing select paddle models from third-party retailers in order to test production models against the benchmarks established from their Approved Paddle List.
+It's unclear exactly what USAP's compliance process is these days, but historically one component of their protocol entailed randomly purchasing select paddle models from third-party retailers in order to test production models against the benchmarks established from their Approved Paddle List.

 In a statement on its website published May 28, USAP said the following about the Facolos Elite X: